centreon/centreon-documentation/versioned_docs/version-23.10/migrate/poller-display-to-remote-server.md

 Refer to the [migration procedure](../migrate/migrate-from-3-4.md).

     > If you use Centreon EMS modules, you must update the repositories.
 Be sure to
-    > contact Centreon support and request new licenses.
+    > contact your Centreon support team and request new licenses.

 4. Go to **Administration > Extensions > Modules** and install the **centreon-license-manager** module.